quickwit-oss/quickwit/docs/overview/architecture.md

 Index metadata needs to be accessible by every instance of the cluster.
 This is made possible thanks to the `metastore`.

+### Index storage

+Quickwit stores the indexes data (splits files) on cloud storage (AWS S3, Google Cloud Storage, Azure Blob Storage or other S3 compatible storage) and also on local disk for single-server deployment.

-### Metastore
+## Metastore

 Quickwit gathers index metadata into a metastore to make them available across the cluster.

+On the write path, indexers push index data on the index storage and publish metadata to the metastore.

-For a given query on a given index, a search node will ask the metastore for the index metadata and then use it to do the query planning and finally execute the plan.
+On the read path, for a given query on a given index, a search node will ask the metastore for the index metadata and then use it to do the query planning and finally execute the plan.

-Currently, Quickwit supports metastore backed by Postgresql and AWS S3 bucket.
-For a test/local deployment, you can also use a file backed metastore.
+In a clustered deployment, the metastore is typically a traditional RDBMS like PostgreSQL which we only support today.
+In a single-server deployment, it’s also possible to rely on a local file or on Amazon S3.

+## Quickwit cluster and services

 ### Cluster formation